yazan837/chalhoub_croup/README.md

 # chalhoub_croup

+this project is a simple implementation of the chalhoub croup test for the
+[]: # Language: javascript
+technique : # react-native

+it is a simple app that contain page to display the products and after choosing it's display its details and the user can see some information like image , price , description and other detailes for the product . profile page that display the user information like name , email , phone number , address , and some other information

 note : please make sure you have installed the lastest version of android studio on your device.

 1 clone the project by running the following command: